Procedures and Guidelines

 Scope

 These academic standards concur with the Policy and Procedures of the College of Graduate and Postdoctoral Studies.
-They apply to both the theoretical and experiential learning activities of the MPT program; that is, they apply equally to theoretical, laboratory, and clinical components of the program.
+They apply to both the theoretical and experiential learning activities in the School of Rehabilitation Science (SRS): that is, they apply equally to theoretical, laboratory, and clinical components of the programs.

-Definitions: For the purpose of this document, a MPT graduate “course” refers to ALL of the following:
+For the purpose of this document, a graduate “course” refers to ALL of the following:

 • Any course with assigned credit units, regardless of the number of credit units assigned